ObliviousMessageRetrieval/ObliviousMessageRetrieval/README.md

 ### Abstract:

 Oblivious message retrieval (OMR) allows messages resource-limited recipients to outsource the message retrieval process without revealing which messages are pertinent to which recipient.
 Its realizations in recent works leave an open problem: can an OMR scheme be both practical and provably secure against spamming attacks from malicious senders (i.e., DoS-resistant) under standard assumptions?

-In this work, we first prove that a prior construction OMRp2 is DoS-resistant under a standard LWE assumption, resolving an open conjecture of prior works.
-Then, we present DoS-PerfOMR: a provably DoS-resistant OMR construction that is 12x faster than OMRp2, and (almost) matches the performance of the state-of-the-art OMR scheme that is not DoS-resistant.
+We present PerfOMR: a provably DoS-resistant OMR construction that is 12x faster than OMRp2 (a conjectured DoS-resistant OMR construction in prior works), and (almost) matches the performance of the state-of-the-art OMR scheme that is _not_ DoS-resistant (proven by the attacks we show)\thomas{Added the last sentence.

-As a building block, we analyze the snake-eye resistance property for general PKE schemes.
+As a building block, we analyze the \textit{snake-eye resistance} property for general PKE schemes.
 We construct a new lattice-based PKE scheme, LWEmongrass that is provably snake-eye resistant and has better efficiency than the PVW scheme underlying OMRp2.
 We also show that the natural candidates (e.g., RingLWE PKE) are not snake-eye resistant.
-Of independent interest, we introduce two variants of LWE with side information, as components towards proving the properties of LWEmongrass, and reduce standard LWE to them for the parameters of interest.

 ## What's in the demo